lamfo-unb/lamfo-unb.github.io/_posts/2017-08-15-Teste-de-Eventos-en.md

 qt(alpha/2,df)
 qt(1-(alpha/2),df)
 ```
 The results for both companies are -2.012896 e 2.012896.
-Since it doesn't get into the critical area of 5%, the event doesn't shows signficance or is statistic valid.
+Since wasn't found any evidence in favor to reject the null hypothesis, the event has no significant impact over the compnies.

 Finished this quick exercise about event study, in case of any doubt or for more info contact the LAMFO team!